nawafalrumaihi/3DforTeam3/README.md

 4) Ensure the Mesh is in center by looking at the Inspector Window in the Transform section and centering the vector coordinates

-# BLENDER TO UNITY TIPS:
+# Blender to Unity Tips
 To make it easier to manage 3D Objects in Unity.
 After Importing A Blender File:
 1) Right click on the Collection Asset in Hierarchy Window (The name of the .Blend file)
 2) Select Unpack Prefab Completely